Extractions in Sedalia, MO

 - For any discomfort, over-the-counter pain relievers should do the trick.

 Not all wisdom teeth cause a problem, but some of them can put your oral health at risk.
-Wisdom teeth, or third molars, are found at the very back of your mouth, and they can create some common problems, including:
+Wisdom teeth, or third molars, are often removed to give patients relief and protect their oral health.